coreui/coreui/docs/content/components/offcanvas.md

 {{< deprecated-in "5.0.0" >}} {{< added-in "4.2.6" >}}

-Change the appearance of offcanvases with utilities to better match them to different contexts like dark navbars.
-Here we add `.text-bg-dark` to the `.offcanvas` and `.btn-close-white` to `.btn-close` for proper styling with a dark offcanvas.
-If you have dropdowns within, consider also adding `.dropdown-menu-dark` to `.dropdown-menu`.
+Change the appearance of offcanvas elements using utilities to better match various contexts, such as dark navbars.
+Here, we add `.text-bg-dark` to the `.offcanvas` and `.btn-close-white` to `.btn-close` for proper styling with a dark offcanvas.
+If there are dropdowns inside, consider also adding `.dropdown-menu-dark` to `.dropdown-menu`.

 {{< callout warning >}}
-Heads up!
-Dark variants for components were deprecated in v5.3.0 with the introduction of color modes.
-Instead of manually adding classes mentioned above, set `data-coreui-theme="dark"` on the root element, a parent wrapper, or the component itself.
+Attention!
+Dark variants for components are no longer supported as of v5.3.0 due to the introduction of color modes.
+Instead of manually adding the classes mentioned earlier, simply set `data-coreui-theme="dark"` on the root element, a parent wrapper, or the component itself.
 {{< /callout >}}

 {{< example class="docs-example-offcanvas p-0 bg-body-secondary overflow-hidden" >}}